Eric's Platform

 - End wage theft and misclassification of employees as independent contractors

-- Ensure essential workers earn a living wage with real benefits
+- Ensure essential workers earn a living-wage with real benefits

 -